Eurovision Song Contest 2006: Detailed voting results

 Televoting was used in all nations except Monaco and Albania.
 Monaco used a jury as the chances of getting enough votes needed to validate the votes were low.
 Albania used a jury since there were problems with their televote.
-In the semi-final, Monaco and Albania used the jury voting due to insufficient televoting numbers.
+In the semi-final, Monaco and Albania also solely used jury voting due to insufficient televoting numbers.
 Coincidentally, Albania and Monaco were two of the three countries that did not vote for the winning entry, the third one was Armenia.

 Serbia had been allowed to vote in the two shows, despite not competing, and despite not being an independent country, but a part of Serbia and Montenegro.